seglo/connect-prism/README.md

 ### Using connect-prism with Grunt.js

 If you're using grunt then head on over to the [grunt-connect-prism](http://github.com/seglo/grunt-connect-prism) page for more details.
+For a sample configuration see the [Gruntfile.js](https://github.com/seglo/prism-sample-project/blob/master/Gruntfile.js) in the [prism-sample-project](https://github.com/seglo/prism-sample-project).

 ### Using connect-prism with gulp